 There are seven potential problems you should know about which might mean this form of therapy does not restore your hair.

 For a very long time it’s been known that natural sunlight can benefit the human body.
 And this is especially true of light that’s at the red end of the spectrum.
 So that’s the reason why lasers used in hair loss treatment emit red light at wavelengths which are believed to stimulate hair regrowth in one or more of the

-1. Reducing inflammation (note: turmeric and curcumin might be a more natural and effective way to reduce inflammation instead).
+1. Reducing inflammation (note: taking turmeric and curcumin might be a more effective way to reduce inflammation).

 2. Increasing cell energy levels (in the form of ATP - adenosine triphosphate).